okta/okta-oidc-js/packages/okta-react-native/README.md

 * [OAuth 2.0 Authorization Code Flow](https://tools.ietf.org/html/rfc6749#section-1.3.1)
 * [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636)

+This library also exposes APIs to interact with [Authentication API](https://developer.okta.com/docs/api/resources/authn) directly to implement native UI for authentication.

 You can learn more on the [Okta + ReactNative](https://developer.okta.com/code/react-native/) page in our documentation.
 You can also download our [sample application](https://github.com/okta/samples-js-react-native/tree/master/browser-sign-in)

 ## Prerequisites